- Letter of application example

 In the body of your letter of application, focus on how your skills, experience, and achievements can help the company succeed.
 Highlight a mix of technical skills and interpersonal skills that align with the job description.

-Your resume showcases many of your hard skills, so use your job application letter to emphasize your soft skills and quantify any achievements that don’t fit on a resume.
+Your resume should show off your hard skills, so use your job application letter to emphasize your soft skills and any achievements that don’t fit on a resume.

 Quantify details like the budgets you managed, the people you served, or the projects you completed.
-This provides clear evidence of your qualifications and makes your application more memorable, helping the hiring manager see the full extent of your expertise.
+Providing clear evidence of your qualifications makes your application more memorable.

 Here’s how a project manager’s letter of application displays quantified skills in body paragraphs